So here is the Matt Moran inspired Ham Hock & Vegetable Soup that we just love in our family:

 - 3) Meanwhile strip the meat from the ham hock (discard any skin, bone or sinew), add to the soup and cook for another 10 minutes, then check the seasoning and adjust to taste.

-- 4) Just before serving, add the cabbage and beans and simmer for 1-2 minutes or until just cooked but still retaining their bright colour.
+- 4) Just before serving, add the beans and simmer for 1-2 minutes or until just cooked but still retaining their bright colour.

 Then serve generously & watch them gobble it up!